vaoan/AXAFinder/README.md

 Privacy is very important and having credentials would make sure the users can have their information secured.
 As this App doesn't really have a backend, any credentials work as is just a "mock" system ready to be connected when the endpoints get created.
 **Don't worry about credentials.
 Anything works.
 It's just a test**
 - Testing requests:
 As this App won't have a back end to support it, this web site features faked requests.
 It's a wrote up number where a 5% of the calls will fail.
-It's a good way to check the behaviour of failing requests as this is always important to be considered and probably one of the most forgotten funcionalities to test
+It's a good way to check the behaviour of failing requests as this is always important to be considered and probably one of the most forgotten functionalities to test
 - Routing:
 A simple to configure routing system based on hierarchy.
 End user won't notice much about this but a developer can decide on using different levels of Auth on every path of its router making very easy to read and understand every page
 - Country selector and filtering: